franzmohr/hpconf/README.md

 Usage
 -----

-The following code reproduces figures 3 and 4 in Giles (2013).
+The following code reproduces figures 3 and 4 in Giles (2013) in one graph.

 ``` r
 # Load packages